timjrobinson/evolutionary-ai-battle/README.md

 This will compile all the src files into `dist/nodejs/` then run `node dist/nodejs/coordinator.js` to start the training.

+If training gets interrupted and you wish to start it from where it left off, there is a line at the top of src/coordinator.js which you can uncomment to resume training from that point.

 ### Watching

 To watch a battle between two trained AI's you can do the following: